 Go forth and explore!
 As you can see, there are lots of jobs out there, which allow you to use your skills to make a living while letting your spirit of adventure fly free.
 However, you must remember that while these jobs offer freedom, they also require accountability.
 You must be able to promise clients or employers that you will deliver results promptly.

-Now, it can be difficult to manage your time when you are traveling.
+Aside from preparing your attention to detail resume, you also need to have the tools that will ensure your productivity.
+It can be difficult to manage your time when you are traveling.
 Thankfully, Traqq is here to help you monitor billable hours.
 This tool works both offline and online, making time tracking convenient for the multi-tasker.
 What’s more, you can use it to generate weekly productivity reports and invoices.
 It’s the single tool you’ll need to maintain a work-life balance while traveling and maintaining a career.